 Going to court should often be seen as the last resort.
 A skilled mediator will help you to find an amicable, private and satisfactory solution.

-Park Square Barristers offers the mediation services of several barristers with experience of mediating civil disputes of all types and sizes.
+Park Square Barristers offers the mediation services of a team of barristers with experience of mediating civil disputes of all types and sizes.
 We offer the use of pleasant and private mediation rooms in the centre of Leeds, just a few minutes’ walk from the train station or multi-storey parking.

 Our mediation specialists deal with disputes involving property (including landlords and tenants); boundaries and rights of way; families and their finances; business agreements; employment, leases; and neighbours.
 They can also handle cases involving personal injury, professional negligence, probate and trusts, company disputes and insolvency matters.